DaveBackus/Data_Bootcamp_Book/intro.md

 **What if my quant skills are weak or nonexistent?**  Then this is the course for you!
 We do our best to make the material accessible.
 We’re looking beyond quants to marketing, management, and humanities majors.
 One of our design team was an English major.

 **Will this turn me into a programmer?**  You will come out of the course somewhere between Brad Pitt and Jonah Hill in “[Moneyball](http://www.imdb.com/title/tt1210166/)," with a solid foundation for dealing with whatever data comes your way.
-You will not be ready for a career as a programmer, but you will be able to communicate with people who know more and do things yourself that Excel users can only dream about.
-And you will be able to work effectively with people who know more.
+You will not be ready for a career as a programmer, but you will be able to work effectively with people who know more and do things yourself that Excel users can only dream about.

 **Will this turn me into a data scientist?**  Sadly, no. But you will have a solid foundation for pursuing the many technical topics that fall under the rubrics data science and machine learning.
 See, for example, the extensive collection of courses on **business analytics** and **data science** offered by our [IOMS](http://www.stern.nyu.edu/experience-stern/about/departments-centers-initiatives/academic-departments/ioms-dept/) and [CS](https://www.cs.nyu.edu/web/index.html) groups.